 Errors in sampling and measurement contribute to the total study error and will reflect directly in the decision error.
-If upland soil exceeds levels presented in the ROD (CULs and hot spot concentrations), then confirmation sampling/analysis may be necessary to support appropriate site management decisions.
+If upland soil exceeds PRGs and hot spot concentrations, then confirmation sampling/analysis may be necessary to support appropriate site management decisions.
 Additional criteria will be evaluated including detection and reporting limits in comparison to remediation goals and risk levels and acceptable levels of data quality to ensure that data obtained from chemical analysis is representative of actual site conditions.